EarthObservationSimulator/orbitpy/orbitpy/README.md

 3. Navigate to the `orbits/orbitpy/` directory and run `make`.
 4. Execute `make runtest` to run tests and verify *OK* message.
 (Currently none.)
 5. Run an example, by running the following command from the `orbits` directory: `python orbitpy/bin/run_mission.py orbitpy/examples/example1/`.
    See the results in the `orbitpy/examples/example1/` folder.
-Description of the examples in given in :ref:`examples` page.
+More description of the examples is given in the documentation.

 Find the documentation in: `orbits/orbitpy/docs/_build/html/user_json_desc.html`